peggyscshu/Mitosis-phase-analysis/README.md

 # Feedback
 Made changes to the layout templates or some other part of the code?
 Fork this repository, make your changes, and send a pull request.
 Do these codes help on your research?
 Please cite as the follows.
-Skin cells undergo asynthetic fission to support expanding body surfaces in zebrafish.
-KY Chan, CCS Yan, HY Roan, SC Hsu, CD Hsiao, CP Hsu, CH Chen.
+Chan, K.Y., Yan, CC.S., Roan, HY. et al. Skin cells undergo asynthetic fission to expand body surfaces in zebrafish.
+Nature (2022). https://doi.org/10.1038/s41586-022-04641-0

 # Structure
 ![image](https://user-images.githubusercontent.com/67047201/126728236-45dd8b37-e047-4b65-af1f-6efabfbf79dd.png)